 Aqaba

-Adjacent to Eilat and facing the Red Sea, Aqaba is Jordan’s single seaport, and thus plays a major role in the country’s commerce.
-It is also a great tour destination, combining archaeological sites, some fine hotels, and great scuba diving destinations.
-A tour of Aqaba can also be combined with a tour to Wadi Rum and the famous ancient city of Petra.
+Adjacent to Eilat and facing the Red Sea, Aqaba is Jordan’s single seaport and thus plays a significant role in the country’s commerce.
+It is also a great tour destination, combining archaeological sites, fine hotels, and excellent scuba diving destinations.
+A tour of Aqaba can also be combined with a tour of Wadi Rum and the famous ancient city of Petra.

 History and Archaeology of Aqaba

-Named Eilat or Ezion Gaber in the bible, the city was controlled by the Edomites and King Solomon.
-In the late Roman period, the tenth ‘Fretensis’ legion was stationed in the city, which was then named ‘Aila’.
-The city was also inhabited in the Byzantine and Muslims periods.
-In Muslim times it became an important station along the pilgrimage routes to Mecca.
-The Arabs gave the city the name ‘Aqaba’, abbreviation of ‘Aqabat Aila’ (“the Aila pass”).
-In 1917, the Ottoman outpost of Aqaba was captured by Bedouin mounted on camels.
+Named Eilat or Ezion Gaber in the bible, the Edomites and King Solomon controlled the city’s area in biblical times.
+In the late Roman period, the tenth ‘Fretensis’ legion was stationed in the city, named ‘Aila.’
+In the 4th century the City’s population became gradually Christian.
+Since the 7th century AD Aqaba became an important station along the pilgrimage routes to Mecca.
+The Arabs named the city ‘Aqaba,’ abbreviation of ‘Aqabat Aila’ (“the Aila pass”).
+In 1917, Bedouins mounted on camels captured the Ottoman outpost of Aqaba.
 Consulted by T.E.
-Lawrence (‘Lawrence of Arabia’) this successful attack ignited the ‘Great Arab Revolt’, which expelled the Ottomans from this region and led to the formation of modern-day Arab states.
+Lawrence (‘Lawrence of Arabia’), this successful attack ignited the ‘Great Arab Revolt,’ which expelled the Ottomans from this region and formed modern-day Arab states.

 Touring Aqaba

-Aqaba’s main historical attractions include remains of a church from early Byzantine Period, foundation of an Umayyad era, and a Mamluk era fort.
-Next to the fort a colossal-size flag commemorates the Great Arab Revolt, which also led to the Hashemite Kingdom of Jordan.
-Aqaba also attracts local Jordanians to vacation and shop as it is a reduced tax shopping zone.
-Its streets are full of vendors offering mostly low-cost imported goods, but also some good and authentic Jordanian cuisine.
-Make sure to visit a local sweets bakery and try Knafeh, with great local Jordanian coffee.
-South of the city, Aqaba Marine park is stretched along 5 miles, and offers great snorkeling and scuba-diving locations.
+Aqaba’s main historical attractions include remains of a church from the early Byzantine Period, the foundation of the Umayyad era, and a Mamluk era fort.
+Next to the fort, a colossal-size flag commemorates the Great Arab Revolt, which also led to the Hashemite Kingdom of Jordan.
+Aqaba also attracts local Jordanians to vacation and shop as it is a reduced-tax shopping zone.
+Its streets are full of vendors mainly offering low-cost imported goods and some excellent and authentic Jordanian cuisine.
+Visit a local sweets bakery and try Knafeh, which has outstanding local Jordanian coffee.
+South of the city, Aqaba Marine Park stretches along 5 miles and offers fantastic snorkeling and scuba-diving locations.